 At a glance

-The project’s objective is to develop a test method able to assess the writing skills of pupils aged 10 to 15 at all types of school.
+The project’s objective is to develop a test method able to assess the writing skills of students aged 10 to 15 at all types of school.

 Prof. Dr. Jörg Jost, University of Cologne